yuxxeun/basement/data/blog/que-sera.md

 ---
 pubDate: "january 10 2023"
 title: "Que sera, sera"
-description: "Whatever will be, will be"
+description: "Whatever will be, will be."
-excerpt: "Whatever will be, will be"
+excerpt: "Whatever will be, will be."
 image: "~/assets/images/que-sera.jpg"
 tags: ['life']
 ---